ssmirr/CM/README.md

 ## Extra fun

-Can you provision a remote VM (from digital ocean/etc.) and then add its details to the inventory?
+Can you provision a remote VM (from digitalocean/etc.) and then add its details to the inventory?
 Can you run your nginx command on it too?

 ## Next steps